Logic133/Landing-Page.github.io/README.md

 To run this website, follow these steps:

 1. Clone the repository: `git clone https://github.com/healthlink/healthlink.git`
-2. Navigate to the project directory: `cd healthlink`
+2. Navigate to the project directory: `cd files`
 3. Open the index.html file in your preferred web browser.

 ## Contributing